Cacti/cacti/README.md

 * The ability to synchronize Graph Templates to Graphs
 * New Meta objects incuding: Site, Remote Data Collectors and Data Source Profiles

+## Notes on Legacy Plugins

+Plugins written for Cacti 0.8.8 and before will require some re-writes in order to become compatible with Cacti 1.0.
+There have been several changes that all plugin developers need to be aware of.
+Please see the Cacti Wiki for information on migrating your own custom developed plugins to the Cacti 1.0 framework.
+Any of the Cacti Group maintained plugin can be used as reference plugins for driving your plugin migration to the 1.0 framework.

 ## Contribute

 Check out the main [Cacti](http://www.cacti.net) web site for distribution downloads, links to Change log and release notes and more!